swflynn/Courses_UCI/Chem231B_QM/README.md

 Which will add all changes  to be  saved.

-Finally we needto commit to saving these changes.
+Finally we need to commit to saving these changes.
 This is done using

 `$git commit -m "add a brief message summarixing changes"`